refi64/croft/README.md

     chromium-source-root: ~/code/chromium/src
     # (optional, defaults to 'docker') The docker or podman command to run
     docker-command: docker
+    # (optional, defaults to 'false') Build a custom toolchain to configure FFmpeg
+    use-custom-ffmpeg-toolchain: false
 # (optional) Default project name in the projects map above
 default-project: chromium
 ```